groupcash/core/README.md

 ### High velocity

-The currency should provide an incentive to keep circulation going, for example by introducing an artificial inflation.
-Thus preventing hoarding which could lead to a shortage of tradable units and further stabilizing its value.
+The currency should provide an incentive to keep circulation going, thus preventing hoarding which could lead to a shortage of tradable units and destabilize its value.

 ### Decentralization

-The creation of traditional, political currencies lies in the hand of a single government body.
+The creation of conventional currencies lies in the hand of a single government body and private banks.
 Double-spending is avoided through counterfeit-proof tokens (cash) and accounts managed by a few banks.
 The proposed currency should use a community to collectively create spendable units and prohibit double-spending.
 The participants should also be able to transfer units independently if wished.

 ### No transaction fees

-High transaction fees harm the economy since they decrease the practical size of transactions.
+Transaction fees harm the economy since they decrease the practical size of transactions.
 The proposed currency should enable transaction to very low or no costs.
 The goal of decentralization supports this as well.

 ### Built on trust